caam37830/homework-2-template/README.md

 # Homework 2 - Dense Linear Algebra

-In this homework, you'll practice some basic tools you'll use throughout the course.

 Please put any written answers in [`answers.md`](answers.md)

 Reminder: you can embed images in markdown.
 If you are asked to make a plot, save it as a `png` file, commit it to git, and embed it in this file.